-People who suffer from back pain, leg pain, excessive weakness in the legs, and abnormal functions of the lower extremities are often diagnosed with a herniated disc.
-The question is -
+People who suffer from neck or back pain, arm or leg pain, excessive weakness in the arms or legs, and abnormal functions of the upper or lower extremities such as numbness or tingling are often diagnosed with a herniated disc.
+The question is –

 Exactly what is a herniated disc, and how is it determined if this is causing the symptoms?